Curse of the Dead Gods: Development

 Curse of the Dead Gods was developed by Passtech Games, a game developer based in Lyon, France.
 Development for the game started in 2018, just before the release of Masters of Anima.
 The development team spent an extensive amount of time working on the game's combat system and art style, as they wanted it to be "much darker and punchier" when compared with the studio's other games.
 Darkest Dungeon and The Legend of Zelda: Breath of the Wild both inspired the game's art style.

 Publisher Focus Home Interactive released the game via early access in March 2020.
 The early access release included only the "Jaguar section" of the temple.
 The game left early access and was released for Windows, Nintendo Switch, PlayStation 4 and Xbox One on February 23, 2021.
 Passtech supported the game with post-launch content.
 The crossover content update "Curse of the Dead Cells", which added new weapons based on Dead Cells, was released on April 14, 2021.

 Reception

-The game received generally positive reviews upon release according to review aggregator Metacritic.
+The game received generally positive reviews upon release according to review aggregator platform Metacritic.
 Stuart Gipp from Nintendo Life praised the game's combat system and compared it to Hades.
 He expressed his disappointment regarding the lack of a narrative focus, though he praised its "focused, crunchy gameplay" and rewarding exploration.
 He concluded his review by saying that Curse of the Dead Gods is a "breezier, simpler game than its clear inspirations".
 Mitchell Saltzman from IGN called the game a "standout roguelite", and praised the combat system, the accessibility, and the enemy variety.
 He singled out the curse system, which added a strategic layer to the game's combat and made the game more unpredictable.
 Liana Ruppert from Game Informer generally enjoyed the combat, but felt that the gameplay became stale after several trials and runs.